Justin Turner returning to World Series champion Dodgers

 Turner became a free agent when his $64 million, four-year deal with the Dodgers expired after the World Series.
 He earned a prorated $7,037,037 of his $19 million salary in 2020.

 A late-bloomer after overhauling his swing in his late 20s, Turner has been an anchor in the Dodgers’ lineup for most of their eight straight NL West titles.
-The red-headed slugger hit .302 with 116 homers over seven seasons in Los Angeles.
+He hit .302 with 116 homers over seven seasons in Los Angeles.

 The Dodgers are set to bring back essentially the same team that won the 2020 title — along with NL Cy Young Award winner Trevor Bauer, who signed a $102 million, three-year deal with Los Angeles this week.
 Adding Bauer and returning Turner gave the Dodgers a splashy finish to an otherwise quiet offseason, cementing the champs as a threat to repeat just days before pitchers and catchers are set to report for spring training.